 Another option for corporate entities is to research and implement existing legal options for their employees, subcontractors, or account holders that will lawfully circumvent income tax liability, withholding, reporting requirements, and/or levies.

 Options for avoiding tax liability include paying workers partially or entirely in the form of nontaxable benefits such as: services provided to employees at no additional cost to the employer, qualified employee discounts, a company car for business use, qualified tuition reductions, medical care reimbursements under an employer’s plan, life insurance coverage up to $50,000, meals provided on work premises by the employer, lodging provided by the employer under certain circumstances, qualified transportation fringe benefits, and some employee achievement awards, scholarships and fellowships paid to a degree candidate.
 In many cases, nontaxable income may also be free of withholding or reporting requirements.
-(See IRS Publications #15 Employer Tax Guide (Circular E); #525, Taxable and Nontaxable Income; and #535, Business Expenses.)
+(IRS Publication #15 — Circular E, Employer's Tax Guide; #15-A — Employer's Supplemental Tax Guide; IRS Publication 15-B, Employer’s Tax Guide to Fringe Benefits; #525, Taxable and Nontaxable Income; and #535 — Business Expenses.)

 Organizations may also agree with workers to make corporate contributions to charitable or other causes in lieu of all or part of the worker’s salary or wages.
 If the employer donates directly to the charitable causes, the amount is not taxable income to the employee.
 The employee’s income is the gross pay shown on the payroll account.
 The employee works a certain number of hours for wage compensation, and then additional hours as a volunteer, trusting that the employer will contribute to charitable causes, even though not legally obligated to do so.

-Financial institutions that wish to avoid IRS reporting requirements can agree to set up interest-free accounts for depositors or pay less than $10 per year in interest.
+Financial institutions or lenders that wish to avoid IRS reporting requirements can agree to set up interest-free accounts for depositors or pay less than $10 per year in interest.
 Organizations can contract services from incorporated individuals or businesses, or keep payments or awards to unincorporated individuals below $600 in any given tax year, to avoid the requirement to file form 1099 in most cases.
 Employers can elect to report fringe benefits at the end of the year only, rather than quarterly.
-(See IRS Publications #15, Circular E, Employer’s Tax Guide, #15-A, Employer’s Supplemental Tax Guide, and #535, Business Expenses).

 Payments in cash are subject to the same requirements and exceptions as other forms of payment, but can be helpful to individuals who do not use bank or credit union accounts.

-IRS levies on “wages and salaries” remain in effect until the total tax liability is paid (Internal Revenue Code §6331).
-This is referred to as a continuing levy.
-All other levies are one-time levies and extend only to “property possessed and obligations which exist at the time of the levy” (Treasury Regulation §301.6331-1(a)(1)).
-For example, a levy on a bank account only covers the money in the account at the time the levy is received by the bank.
-Once that amount is paid, even if it doesn’t cover the complete tax liability, the IRS must issue a new levy to take any future money which may be deposited in the account.
+IRS levies on “wages and salaries” remain in effect until the total tax liability is paid.
+(Internal Revenue Code §6331) This is referred to as a continuing levy.
+All other levies are one-time levies and extend only to “property possessed and obligations which exist at the time of the levy.”
+(Treasury Regulation §301.6331-1(a)(1)) For example, a levy on a bank account only covers the money in the account at the time the levy is received by the bank.
+Once that amount is paid, even if it doesn’t cover the complete tax liability, the IRS must issue a new levy to take any future money that may be deposited in the account.

 In the past, the term “wages or salaries” has been interpreted to mean only the compensation paid to employees, not the compensation paid to independent contractors.
 Therefore, levies on compensation paid to independent contractors have been one-time levies, not continuing levies.
 Also, since an employer has a continuing obligation to pay an employee for every hour of labor performed, but someone who uses the services of an independent contractor is only liable to pay the person at the completion of a job and upon receipt of an invoice, there is a much narrower window of time during which a payer actually owes money to an independent contractor.
-This has made it harder for the IRS to collect money from people who use the services of self-employed persons for resisted taxes.
+This has made it harder for the IRS to collect money from businesses that use the services of self-employed persons for resisted taxes.
+Thus, the IRS is constantly trying to tighten the definitions of salaried employees subject to withholding and narrow the options for. independent contractors

-However, NWTRCC’s legal sources report that in recent years, despite the fact that the laws and regulations have not changed in regards to either levies or the definition of salaries and wages, the IRS has relied on its own Internal Manual to pressure groups who owe compensation to independent contractors to treat levies as continuing rather than one-time.
-It is unclear whether the IRS regulations give them the authority to do this, but they have resorted to threats and intimidation which have thus far been effective in getting such groups to back down.
+In recent years, despite the fact that the laws and regulations have not changed in regards to either levies or the definition of salaries and wages, the IRS has relied on its own Internal Manual to pressure groups who owe compensation to independent contractors to treat levies as continuing rather than one-time.
+It is unclear whether the IRS regulations give them the authority to do this, but they have resorted to threats and intimidation which can be effective in getting such groups to back down.
 There is a reasonable chance that payers of independent contractors could win in court on this issue if they were willing to fight back.
 However, none have yet been willing to spend the necessary time and money to engage in a court case.

-To determine whether a worker is an employee or an independent contractor, the IRS examines evidence of control and independence in the relationship between the worker and the business.
-The IRS relies on a case-by-case, multi-factor approach, rather than mechanical rules.
-One or more of the following factors that ordinarily indicate an employment relationship may exist in a true contracting relationship in a particular case, and vice versa.
-Specific factors include:
+To determine whether a worker is an employee or an independent contractor, the IRS examines evidence of the degree of control and independence fall into three categories: behavioral control, financial control, and the type of relationship of the parties.
+The IRS relies on a case-by-case, multi-factor approach, rather than mechanical rules, because one or more of the following factors may exist in a true contracting relationship, and vice versa.
+(A state labor department use similar criteria; their audits are usually regarding coverage for unemployment but may also force a change in status.)
+Specific factors in each category include:

 Organizations that feel intimidated may end up doing more than the law strictly demands in an effort to appease the IRS.
 At the very least, war tax resisters can ask the organizations they are involved with not to over cooperate.